Furthering human knowledge and serving humanity

 - Researchers in the Centre for the Advancement of Research on Emotion (CARE) are working collaboratively across multiple disciplines to enhance our understanding of emotion, address mental health and improve emotional wellbeing.

-1st in Australia and 18th in the world for Environmental Science and Engineering (ARWU 2018)
+1st in Australia and 35th in the world for Biological Sciences (ARWU 2019)

 View a selection of our current PhD projects within the research theme - Furthering human knowledge and serving humanity: